 Skyscanner and Kayak also have this really cool thing called price alerts.

 Skyscanner is not an airline, so once you find a flight you want, it then takes you to that airline’s site to book it.
+However, I recommend using Skyscanner to find the cheap flight deals, and then heading to the airline’s website to book it directly from the airline.

 6. Save money on accommodation with Airbnb referrals